qpbp/blog/README.md

 Blog.
-Build with Kasper theme.
+Built with Kasper theme.